top of page

 All For The Love of Cats

 Lori is the cat-whisperer extraordinaire!
 She not only speaks "cat", she understands how they think, and what could keep them from entering the traps.
 She visits the locations beforehand, identifies issues, and minimizes the barriers.
+She is also our kitten "snuggler".
+When a temporary location is needed before a kitten goes to a short-term foster family, Lori steps in as the nanny.
+Sounds like fun, but there is a lot of clean up that comes with babies!
 What you will frequently hear from Lori is "Wait, just one more cat" Love you Lori!

 ccat trap